dawgdevv/dawgdevv/README.md

 I’m a **backend developer** who enjoys building projects, debugging systems, and exploring new technologies and frameworks.

-I approach backend development from **first principles**, focusing on understanding every nuance of how systems work—how requests flow, how data is handled, and how performance and reliability are affected by design choices.
+I approach backend development from **first principles**, focusing on understanding every nuance of how systems work how requests flow, how data is handled, and how performance and reliability are affected by design choices.
 I like solving complex issues by breaking them down logically and fixing them at the root.

 I’m an **avid hackathon participant** and enjoy working on challenging problems under real constraints.
 Hackathons have helped me think fast, build pragmatically, and collaborate effectively while shipping working solutions.